 Just when you thought you knew about every diet out there - here comes the Exante Diet!
-The Exante Diet is gaining more and more popularity by the day amongst those looking to lose weight, and it already has a celebrity following.
+The Exante Diet is a meal replacement plan and it already has a celebrity following.

 Finding a diet plan is no easy task, with dieters looking for speedy and effective solutions to their weight loss worries.
 Meal replacement plans have long been popular amongst those looking for dramatic results, and the Exante Diet is the latest plan to join Cambridge diet and SlimFast in the meal replacement world.